knightzac19/PHP-ArkData/README.md

 * Add more avatar picture sizes
     * Currently I have the largest one set.
-* Cygwin support for remote windows servers.
-(More or less needs testing, should fit like a glove with current SSH setup)
-  * This will be the easiest way for people to implement the library.

 * Standard FTP Support
   * The only feasible way to do this is if you can run a script on your server side to update profiles into a zip.
   * Otherwise just pulling all the files off could be a tad slow. (although FTP supports multi file downloads)